nightw/mikoomi-zabbix-mongodb-monitoring/README.md

 Now data should be collected by the template at intervals of 60 seconds.

-If something is wrong (data does not show up in the Zabbix server, etc.) then you should look at the output at /tmp/mikoomi-mongodb-plugin.php_*.log file)
+If something is wrong (data does not show up in the Zabbix server, etc.) then you should run the script with the `-D` option for debug mode and then look at the output at /tmp/mikoomi-mongodb-plugin.php_*.log file.

 Monitored Metrics
 =================